baronee16/HPAIStudioDevChallenge/README.md

    4. [Code Generation](#section4-4)
    5. [Text Generation](#section4-5)

-Below, we find a description of each specific subject/repository, as well as the intended demos/tutorials to be included on each one
+# Descriptions

 <a id=first-course> </a>

 ## 1. Using AI Studio features in 6 steps
-* Currently saved on ai-studio fundamentals folder
+Within the ai-studio fundamentals folder you can find examples of various of basic experiments to help familiarize you with AI Studio.

-This repo would have a different structure than the other ones.
-Five different notebooks would be used to illustrate different foundational features of AI Studio, in separate tutorials.
-These notebooks are:
+The notebooks contained within the ai_studio fundamentals folder include:
-  * Iris classification: One of the most traditional examples in ML, this notebook will be used to illustrate the most simple usage of AI Studio (section 1)
+  * Iris classification: One of the most traditional examples in ML, this notebook can be used to illustrate the most simple usage of AI Studio (section 1)
   * Movie experiment: This notebook is an example of a recommendation system, which can be used to show features as Data Fabric, ML Flow and Tensorboard monitoring and model deployment.
-  * Tale of two cities: A nice example for different data visualization techniques, can also be used to demonstrate data fabric and installation of libraries/customization of environments
+  * Tale of two cities: This is a nice example for different data visualization techniques.
+It can also be used to demonstrate data fabric and installation of libraries/customization of environments
   * MNIST classification: End-to-end introdutory example of Computer Vision with AI Studio
   * Spam Classification: End-to-end introdutory example of Natural Language Processing with AI Studio